-- Final, appealable orders generally include: - Temporary orders as to spousal maintenance, child support, and attorney fees - Permanent orders, once all issues are resolved, including issues of attorney fees (reduced to a sum certain) - Post-decree orders on motions to modify allocation of parental responsibilities (APR), spousal maintenance, or child support (note: these orders are final even if the court hasn't resolved any related attorney fee issues) - Contempt orders, once the court has made a contempt finding and imposed a sanction (reduced to a sum certain) - Permanent protection orders - Orders on post-trial motions (see notes on the next page regarding the effect of such motions on the deadline to appeal; also note that orders on CRCP 60 motions are separately appealable from the merits) - Finality requirements: To be "final," an order must be dated, written, and signed and it must determine all issues.
+- Final, appealable orders generally include: - Temporary orders as to spousal maintenance, child support, and attorney fees - Permanent orders in dissolution of marriage cases, once all issues are resolved; this includes any issues of attorney fees, which, if awarded, must be reduced to a sum certain - Permanent orders in allocation of parental responsibilities cases, once all issues are resolved, including a determination on child support - Post-decree orders on motions to modify allocation of parental responsibilities (APR), spousal maintenance, or child support (note: these orders are final even if the court hasn't resolved any related attorney fee issues) - Enforcement orders - Contempt orders, once the court has made a contempt finding and imposed a sanction (reduced to a sum certain); if attorney fees are awarded as part of a remedial sanction, they must also be reduced to a sum certain - Permanent protection orders (even if a dissolution action between the parties is still ongoing) - Orders denying motions to intervene as a matter of right (but not those denying motions for permissive intervention unless the denial constitutes an abuse of discretion) - Orders on post-trial motions (see notes on the next page regarding the effect of such motions on the deadline to appeal; also note that orders on CRCP 60 motions are separately appealable from the merits) - Finality requirements: To be "final," an order must be dated, written, and signed and it must determine all issues.
 A minute order may constitute a final order if it fulfills these requirements (including being signed).